 Everyone has a story to tell – whether it’s a detailed account of one’s life experience through memoir, an inspirational narrative about overcoming one’s addiction through treatment, an adventurous trip across landscapes of time through a fictional novel, or the tender capturing of a brief (yet inspiring) moment in a poem.
 It’s there inside of all of us, even those of us who don’t believe that we’re the least bit creative.
-It’s there, trapped, waiting to be borne: our story, our narrative, the dreams and desires of our hearts and souls, our everyday musings on life.
+It’s there, trapped, waiting to be born: our story, our narrative, the dreams and desires of our hearts and souls, our everyday musings on life.

 The body often stores what the thinking mind is unable to process.
 It is through somatic writing that we can open the pathways to the creativity and access the “energetic field” of creation.

 Somatic writing begins with a sequence of gentle, flowing, yoga movements that serve to stimulate the flow of energy throughout the body.
 As this energy is liberated, we begin to connect with experiences, thoughts, memories, and knowledge that is held deep within our tissues and cells.
 As our bodies become stretched, lengthened, and relaxed through the flow of the yoga movements, we settle into a peaceful yet aware state.
 This is when “stream of consciousness” writing begins.